GENERAL INFORMATION: 503-823-7404

 The first Benson High bubbler was installed in front of downtown Portland's Oregon Historical Society and the work is of the highest quality.
 Visitors can check this out for themselves at 1200 SW Park Avenue.

-In 2005, the Portland Water Bureau installed small, flow-restricting devices in the bubblers to reduce the amount of water that each fountain uses.
-The devices do not affect the physical appearance of the fountains, but they do reduce the amount of water the fountains use by 40 percent.
-The bubblers now use less than 1/10th of 1 percent of Portland's daily water demand, yet they still stand proud, as a defining, iconic element of our city's history.
+In 2005, the Portland Water Bureau installed small, flow-restricting devices in the bubblers to further reduce the amount of water that each fountain uses.
+The devices do not affect the physical appearance of the fountains, but they do reduce the amount of water the fountains use by an additional 40 percent.
+As they run freely, it boosts the water quality in the rest of the distribution system, as the water in the pipes stays refreshed.
+Today, the bubblers now use less than a tenth of 1 percent of Portland’s daily water demand, yet they still stand proudly, as a defining, iconic element of our city's history.